isomerpages/nlb-mobile-guide/get-started-with/Libby.md

 <h2>Getting Started</h2>
 <p></p>
-<button class="accordion">What is the difference between NLB Mobile, OverDrive app and Libby?</button>
+<button class="accordion"><h4>What is the difference between NLB Mobile, OverDrive app and Libby?</h4></button>
 <div class="panel">
   <div class="libby">
-  <p><h3>NLB Mobile, OverDrive and Libby are apps that let you borrow and read NLB’s eBooks/audiobooks.
-NLB’s eBooks/audiobooks are hosted on third-party platforms such as OverDrive. </h3></p>
+  <p>NLB Mobile, OverDrive and Libby are apps that let you borrow and read NLB’s eBooks/audiobooks.
+NLB’s eBooks/audiobooks are hosted on third-party platforms such as OverDrive.</p>
     <p><b>NLB Mobile</b> is an NLB app designed for access and transactions.
 It lets you borrow and read eBooks online, but does not have an in-built eBook reader to read a downloaded eBook.
 Additionally, it lets you access eMagazines / eNewspapers, eLearning courses, and check your library account.</p>

 <p>